Shougo/ddu.vim/README.md

 # ddu.vim

-Note: It is alpha version yet.
+Note: It is beta version.
 You can test the features.

 > Dark deno-powered UI framework for neovim/Vim8